TheRev/HeritagePress/readme.md

 A comprehensive genealogy management system for WordPress with GEDCOM 7.0 support and extensible architecture.

+> **IMPORTANT UPDATE (May 2025)**: The Heritage Press plugin has been refactored from an Evidence Explained citation system to a standard genealogy plugin.
+This simplifies the plugin while preserving all core genealogy functionality (individuals, families, events, sources).
+>
+> **Documentation**:
+> - [Evidence Removal Guide](EVIDENCE-REMOVAL-README.md) - Details on the changes and migration tools
+> - [WordPress Integration Testing](WORDPRESS-INTEGRATION-TESTING.md) - How to test the plugin in a WordPress environment

 ## Development Plan

 ### Phase 1: Foundation Setup